Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Problem Statement

 \section{Problem Statement}

 Consider the linear system

 with state $x\in\mathbb{R}^{n_x}$ and control input $u\in\mathbb{R}^{n_u}$; and the following linear-quadratic Optimal Control Problem (OCP)

-with symmetric $H$ and $P_\mathrm{f}$, and
+with symmetric $H$ and $P^{\mathrm{f}}$, and

-Under suitable assumptions on $P^\mathrm{f}$, the LQR solution is characterized by a solution $P$ with associated feedback matrix $K$ of the Constrained Generalized Discrete Algebraic Riccati Equation (CGDARE)~\cite{Ntogramatzidis2015}
+Under suitable assumptions on $P^\mathrm{f}$, the LQR solution is characterized by a solution $P$ with associated feedback matrix $K$ of the Constrained Generalized Discrete Algebraic Riccati Equation (CGDARE)~\cite{Ferrante2013}

 where $\dagger$ denotes the Moore-Penrose pseudo-inverse.
-Note that, as discussed in~\cite{Ntogramatzidis2015}, Condition~\eqref{eq:CGDARE:kernel} is necessary in order for the CGDARE to correctly relate to OCP~\eqref{eq:ocp}, as it can be shown to be directly related to the optimality conditions of OCP~\eqref{eq:ocp}.
-Furthermore, we are interested in symmetric solutions only, and we will simply refer to symmetric solutions as solutions in the remainder of this paper.
+Note that, as discussed in~\cite{Ferrante2013}, Condition~\eqref{eq:CGDARE:kernel} is necessary in order for the CGDARE to correctly relate to OCP~\eqref{eq:ocp}, as it is directly related to the optimality conditions of OCP~\eqref{eq:ocp}.
+Furthermore, we are interested in symmetric solutions, and we will simply refer to symmetric solutions as solutions in the remainder of this paper.